“Magic’s just science that we don’t understand yet.” – Arthur C. Clarke

 Engage the parasympathetic nervous system where healing occurs.
 Music exerts positive modulator effects on cardiovascular and respiratory activity, namely increased heart rate, balanced heart period variability, increased vascular bloodflow and respiration rate during the post stress recovery.
 (Sokhadze, E.M., 2007) Other studies in medical settings found that music helped patients with pain management (Presner, J., 2001), that it may be a risk free alternative to sedation (Loewy, J., 2005) and that it was associated with decreased levels of cortisol— the stress hormone associated with depression, fatigue and mood disturbance.
 (McKinney, C. H., 1997).

-Relaxing sounds make room for stress reduction and ultimately, clarity, ease, and peace so attendees can rise above constraining thoughts and behaviors.
-Music therapy and sound healing has been successfully used in medical settings to alleviate the stress of pre and post operative anxiety, pain, depression, grief, insomnia and migraine.
+Another way to rest your brain is through relaxing sounds.
+Sounds that soothe make room for stress reduction and ultimately, clarity, ease, and peace so attendees can rise above constraining thoughts and behaviors.
+Music therapy and sound healing has been successfully used in medical settings to alleviate the stress of pre and post operative anxiety, pain, depression, grief, insomnia, and migraine.
 (Mysaka, A., 2000)

 The Kennedy Center studies the brain on music in a recent article, “Researchers have discovered that the brain does not have one special place to analyze music.
 Instead, different parts of the brain handle different aspects of a song, like rhythm (the beat) and tone (pitch and loudness).
 And one of the most mind-blowing discoveries is that the parts of the brain that deal with emotions also fire up in response to music.”
 (Kennedy Center)